 \section{Pairwise Network Differential Privacy}

-We now formalize the privacy guarantees of \sys in terms of \emph{pairwise-network differential privacy (PNDP)}, a graph-based variant of \ac{DP} introduced by Cyffers et al. in~\cite{cyffersMuffliatoPeertoPeerPrivacy2022} to capture the unique threats to privacy introduced by the \ac{DL} framework.
+We now formalize the privacy guarantees of \sys in terms of \emph{pairwise-network differential privacy (PNDP)}, a graph-based variant of \ac{DP} introduced in the work by Cyffers et al.~\cite{cyffersMuffliatoPeertoPeerPrivacy2022} to capture the unique threats to privacy introduced by the \ac{DL} framework.
 This section establishes the formal \ac{PNDP} guarantees that \sys provides and dissects further its analytical properties.

-More concretely, we first present the additional assumption and privacy definition used in the analysis (\cref{subsec:privacy assumptions and definitions}), before defining an equivalent formulation of our algorithm~(\cref{sec:matrix notations}). \cref{subsec:noises over time} will then exploit this formulation to express the evolution fo the system, wich is pivotal to our privacy analysis of \sys presented in \cref{subsec:privacy analysis zsum-dl}.
-We finally consider the simpler case~\cref{alg:ZeroSum} (\cref{subsec:privacy zsum-avg}), and link our result to those of~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.
+More concretely, we first present the additional assumption and privacy definition used in the analysis (\cref{subsec:privacy assumptions and definitions}), before defining an equivalent formulation of our algorithm~(\cref{sec:matrix notations}). \cref{subsec:noises over time} will then exploit this formulation to express the evolution of the system, which is pivotal to our privacy analysis of \sys presented in \cref{subsec:privacy analysis zsum-dl}.
+We finally consider the simpler case (\cref{alg:ZeroSum} in \cref{subsec:privacy zsum-avg}), and link our results to those of~\cite{cyffersMuffliatoPeertoPeerPrivacy2022}.